Divorce Property Issues Answers From The Expert

 Hilary's Question: My husband received a bonus upon switching firms, which was prior to my filing divorce.
 Am I entitled to this money?

-Brette's Answer: All marital assets will be divided in the divorce.
-It doesn't mean you automatically get half of that bonus, but the bonus is added into the pool of all marital assets that are divided.
+Brette's Answer: All assets acquired during the marriage will be divided in your divorce.
+This doesn't mean you automatically get half of that bonus, but the bonus is added into the pool of all marital assets that are divided.

 Topic: Severance pay and divorce